CalinVit/COS/README.md

-COS
+# COS

-Wear OS watch face and companion app for weather, sensors, astronomy and spaceflight.

-COS brings environmental data, device instrumentation and astronomy together in a watch-focused interface.
+COS is a free Wear OS watch face and companion app combining weather, device instrumentation, astronomy, and spaceflight in a watch-focused interface.

-Currently in development as my first independent software project while studying Computing & IT.

-### What it does
+## Features

-- Dynamic watch face with weather visualisation and themes
+- Dynamic watch face with weather visualisations and custom themes
-- Weather history and forecast data visualised as graphs
+- Current weather and forecast graphs
-- Real-time Sun position and Sun/Moon rise and set calculations
+- Real-time Sun position
+- Sunrise, sunset, moonrise, and moonset calculations
-- Step tracking and goals
+- Step tracking and configurable goals
-- Accelerometer, barometer and magnetometer instrumentation
+- Accelerometer, barometer, and magnetometer instruments
-- Interactive Solar System with orbital visualisation
+- Interactive Solar System and orbital visualisations
-- Catalogue of human space missions and spacecraft with map visualisation
+- Catalogues of planets, space missions, and spacecraft
+- Mission map featuring probes, rovers, landers, observatories, and milestones
-- Mini chess and additional utilities
+- Mini chess and additional watch utilities

-Currently in development.
-First Wear OS release coming soon.
+COS was created as my first independent software project while studying Computing & IT.

+## Availability

-COS will always be free.
+COS will always be free, with no advertisements, subscriptions, or paid features.